tnlarsen/get-and-clean-data/README.md

 observations.

 ### Step 3: Use descriptive activity names to name the activities
-Here I just use a lowercase version of the named loaded from "activity_labels.txt" file.
+Here I just use a lowercase version of the names loaded from "activity_labels.txt" file.
 In the names '_' is replaced with '.'

 ### Step 4: Appropriatly label the data
 The following manipulations for the names are done: